George Dickel: History

 In 1933, national prohibition was repealed.
 Four years later, Shwab's heirs sold the Cascade brand to the Schenley Distilling Company.
 The recipe had never been written down, and had to be obtained from two former distillers at the Cascade Hollow site.
 In the 1940s and 1950s, Schenley's product, produced at the OFC Distillery in Frankfort, Kentucky, was marketed as Geo.
 A. Dickel's Cascade Kentucky Straight Bourbon Whisky.

 In 1956, Schenley attempted to buy the Jack Daniel's brand.
 After its offer was refused, Schenley decided instead to return one of their own brands to its roots and compete against Jack Daniel's.
 In 1958, after the passage of enabling legislation making it legal to produce liquor in Coffee County, Tennessee, Schenley's Ralph Dupps reconstructed the Cascade Hollow distillery.
 The new distillery is located about a mile from the old distillery site, but still utilizes the waters of Cascade Branch and the Lincoln County Process for mellowing.
 The first mash was produced at the new distillery on July 4, 1959, and George Dickel Tennessee Whisky was first bottled in 1964.
 Schenley opted to use George Dickel's name as the trademark because of Cascade's reputation as a value brand.
 Various mergers and buyouts have resulted in Diageo owning the Dickel brand.

 Increased production of George Dickel in the 1990s caused supply to exceed demand.
 In response, the distillery closed to allow the whisky's value to rebound and mitigate some wastewater issues at the distillery.
 The original site of the distillery at the south end of Cascade Hollow was listed on the National Register of Historic Places in 1994.
 The distillery reopened in 2003, almost too late to prevent a shortage of Old No. 8 in the market by 2007.
 Diageo introduced a younger, three-year-old version branded Old-Fashioned Cascade Hollow Batch Recipe to meet demand.
 It was discontinued in 2013, after aged stocks rebounded sufficiently.

 George Dickel Rye, introduced in 2012, is the only Dickel product not produced at the Cascade Hollow Distillery.
-It is produced under contract by MGP Indiana in Lawrenceburg, Indiana, and is mashed, distilled and aged there before being trucked to the Diageo facility in Plainfield, Illinois, for charcoal filtering and bottling.
+It is produced under contract by MGP Ingredients in Lawrenceburg, Indiana, and is mashed, distilled and aged there before being trucked to the Diageo facility in Plainfield, Illinois, for charcoal filtering and bottling.

 In early 2014, Diageo introduced a Dickel No. 1 Foundation Recipe, using an unaged version of its standard mashbill of more than 80% corn, allowing for its sale as "corn whisky".
 Also around 2014, a new bottling line was installed at the distillery.